ulfschneider/ulfschneider.github.io/_posts/thoughts/2016-04-23-pocket-git-guide.md

 Figure: Fast-forward merge of 'lazyload' into 'master' branch {:.figcaption}

-In this case any changes made in the source branch will entirely be added to the destination branch, which is called *fast-forward*.
+In this case, any changes made in the source branch will entirely be added to the destination branch, which is called *fast-forward*.
 The tip (last commit, or head commit) of the destination branch and the tip of the source branch will point to the same commit then, which is the last commit that was made in the source branch.
 After that, both branches, the source branch and the destination branch, are identical except in their branch names.

 A *true merge* is something different.
 That´s when both, the source branch and the destination branch, have been modified before merging.